As Testing Quickly Ramps Up, Expect More U.S. Coronavirus Cases

 "We'll have a much greater understanding of what's going on with the virus here in America," he said.

-Washington state reported the first death from coronavirus on Saturday: a man in his 50s with pre-exiting health conditions but no history of travel.
+Washington state reported the first death from coronavirus on Saturday: a man in his 50s with pre-existing health conditions but no history of travel.

-The state is also investigating an apparent outbreak in a nursing care center in Kirkland, Wash.
-There, two people have tested positive and more than 50 residents and health care workers are reportedly ill with respiratory symptoms.
+Officials reported a second death on Sunday, which they believe is connected to an apparent outbreak in a nursing care center in Kirkland, Wash.
+There, at least two people have tested positive and more than 50 residents and health care workers are reportedly ill with respiratory symptoms.
 "Additional positive cases are expected," according to the local department of health.

 On Sunday, it reported two more cases in two additional medical centers.
-Both were men with underling health conditions who were in critical but stable condition.
+Both were men with underlying health conditions who were in critical but stable condition.

 A genetic analysis of viral strains from Washington state suggests that the virus has been circulating there for around six weeks, and the outbreak might involve hundreds of people, according to Trevor Bedford, a scientist at the Fred Hutchinson Cancer Research Center in Seattle who studies virus evolution.